 - 8 egg yolks

-- whipped cream for topping
+- whipped cream and berries for topping

 - Preheat oven to 300F.